learn-software-engineering/learn-software-engineering/content/en/software-engineering/0200-sdlc/04-implementation.md

 Beyond the software's requirements, the development team's familiarity with a language plays a role.
 A language that the team is adept in will likely result in quicker development, fewer bugs, and a more optimized codebase.

-Often, the availability of robust libraries and frameworks can tip the scales in favor of a language.
+Often, the availability of robust libraries and frameworks can tip the scales in favour of a language.
 These tools can drastically speed up development by providing pre-built modules and functions, reducing the need to "reinvent the wheel."

 ### Coding standards and best practices